Crimes and Misdemeanors: Plot

 Cliff learns that Professor Levy, whom he had been profiling for a documentary centered on his philosophical views and the strength of his celebration of life, has committed suicide, leaving a curt note that only says: "I've gone out the window".
 When Halley visits to comfort him, he makes a pass at her, which she gently rebuffs, telling him she is not ready for another romance.
 Cliff's dislike for Lester becomes evident during the first screening of the film.
 Cliff has maliciously edited the film, which juxtaposes footage of Lester with clownish poses of Benito Mussolini addressing a throng of supporters from a balcony.
 It also shows Lester yelling at his employees and clumsily making a pass at an attractive young actress.
 Lester fires him.

-Adding to Cliff's burdens, Halley leaves for London, where Lester is offering her a producing job; when she returns several months later, Cliff is astounded to discover that she and Lester are engaged.
-Hearing that Lester sent Halley white roses "round the clock, for days" while they were in London, Cliff is crestfallen as Halley falling for Lester is his “worst fear realized.”
-His last romantic gesture to Halley had been a love letter which he had mostly plagiarized from James Joyce including references to Dublin.
+Adding to Cliff's burdens, Halley leaves for London for a producer position.
+When she returns several months later, Cliff is astounded to discover that she and Lester are engaged.
+Hearing that Lester sent Halley white roses "round the clock, for days" when he unexpectedly met her in London, Cliff is crestfallen as Halley falling for Lester is his “worst fear realized.”
+His last romantic gesture to Halley had been a love letter which he had mostly plagiarized from James Joyce, including references to Dublin.

 Judah and Cliff meet by happenstance at the wedding of the daughter of Rabbi Ben, who is Cliff's brother-in-law and Judah's patient.
 Judah has worked through his guilt and is enjoying life once more; the murder had been blamed on a drifter with a criminal record.
 He draws Cliff into a supposedly hypothetical discussion that draws upon his moral quandary.
-Judah says that with time, any crisis will pass; but Cliff morosely claims that “very few guys could live with that on their conscience.”.
+Judah says that with time, any crisis will pass; but Cliff morosely claims that “very few guys could live with that on their conscience.”
 Judah cheerfully leaves the wedding party with his wife, and Cliff is left sitting alone, dejected.